 - Start with group discussions at this point.
 Provide some interesting topics.
 Allow them a few minutes to arrange their own points regarding the topic.
 You can start the discussion by asking a particular student to begin or leave it open to the students to begin.

 - A group discussion is a very healthy way to have a conversation.
 The students have to converse without a break.
 Listening becomes very important here.
 Follow what the students say and encourage others to offer counter questions, answers, and additional points.

 - If some students avoid talking during this time then you should make them speak by providing some direct questions.

 - Group discussions are very important but they should not be held at the very beginning of a course.
 It is natural that students will be at different levels of fluency so those who are more advanced in speaking English could make the novice students feel more pressured.

 - Once all students start to participate and begin speaking spontaneously, you can start focusing on pronunciation and accent.
 You can occasionally pinpoint the pronunciation of different words at the start of a course but do not put a lot of emphasis on doing this.
 If you do, the students will get hung up on pronunciation and break their flow while speaking.

 - Convey to your students that nothing can substitute practice because it is the key to success.
-Also encourage them to never miss an opportunity to speak English in front of others.
-These two attributes will boost up confidence and that’s the most important quality for becoming fluent.
+Also, encourage them to never miss an opportunity to speak English in front of others.
+These two attributes will boost confidence, and that’s the most important quality for becoming fluent.